In the beginning was the Word, and the Word was with Chatbot, and the Word was Chatbot

 What makes the human-like cognitive power of deep learning LLMs?

-The complex understanding of language and how it is assimilated by humans – and in this case, by deep learning machines – was explained as far back as in some segments of language studies by Ferdinand de Saussure.
+The complex understanding of language and how it is assimilated by humans – and in this case, by deep learning machines – was explained as far back as the work of Ferdinand de Saussure.

 For that reason, we will explore the cognitive mechanisms underlying semantics and syntax in large language models (LLMs) such as ChatGPT, integrating the theoretical perspectives of one of the most renowned linguistic philosophers, Saussure.
 By synthesising linguistic theories with contemporary AI methodologies, the aim is to provide a comprehensive understanding of how LLMs process, understand, and generate natural language.
 What follows is a modest examination of the models’ training processes, data integration, and real-time interaction with users, highlighting the interplay between linguistic theories and AI language assimilation systems.